aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The road to riches is paved with homework.
+> 🥠 Your fortune said you need to make a donation.
+Follow the Paypal link.

-Last update: Sun Nov 16 05:09:46 2025
+Last update: Mon Nov 17 05:11:01 2025

 ### Let's play! 🎮